tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/low_cardinality.md

 ---
 id: low_cardinality
-title: Using LowCardinality
+title: Use LowCardinality
+description: ClickHouse LowCardinality types can improve the speed of your queries.
+Here is how and when to use LowCardinality to optimize column storage for faster queries.
 tags:
   - intermediate
   - performance
 ---

-# Using LowCardinality
+# Use LowCardinality

 The fewer bytes you read from disk, the faster your query.

-If your column contains a limited set of repeated values (otherwise known as low cardinality, or low unique-ness) you can optimise the storage of the value of this column by using the `LowCardinality` type.
+If your column contains a limited set of repeated values (otherwise known as low cardinality, or low unique-ness) you can optimize the storage of the value of this column by using the `LowCardinality` type.

 The `LowCardinality` type encapsulates other data types, creating a dictionary of possible column values.
 Rather than storing the raw value many, many times, instead, the column value is a key that points to the raw value in a dictionary.

-For example, let's say that `ColumnA` has 5 possible unique values:
+For example, if you had `ColumnA` with 5 possible unique values:

 ```bash Unique values
 'Possible String Value 1'